Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Impose a minimum sentence of five years in federal prison for any violent felon who commits a crime using a gun, with no chance for parole or early release.
 (See above.)

-Expand programs like Project Exile, a federal program started in Virginia in 1997 that locked up criminals possessing illegal guns for years in federal prisons far from their homes.
+Expand programs such as Project Exile, a federal program started in Virginia in 1997 that locked up criminals possessing illegal guns for years in federal prisons far from their homes.
 (See above.)

 “Open up our libel laws so when they write purposely negative and horrible and false articles, we can sue them and win lots of money.”
 (Libel laws remain unchanged, despite Trump’s frequent threats on this front.)